Davidls22/gymapp/README.md

 This is a web application for managing gym class bookings.
 It is built using the MERN stack, which consists of MongoDB, Express, React, and Node.js.
 This document outlines the system architecture and specific system requirements.

+Deployment _______

+The app has been deployed to Heroku and can be accessed at the following URL: https://gymapp-ds1.herokuapp.com The app has been deployed as a single entity (backend and frontend together) and can be accessed via the link above.

 How to Use _____

 As Admin ____